MDAnalysis/membrane-curvature/docs/README.md

 make html
 ```

-The compiled docs will be in the `_build` directory and can be viewed by opening `index.html` (which may itself be inside a directory called `html/` depending on what version of Sphinx is installed).
+The compiled docs will be in the `_build` directory and can be viewed by opening `index.html`.

-A configuration file for [Read The Docs](https://readthedocs.org/) (readthedocs.yaml) is included in the top level of the repository.
-To use Read the Docs to host your documentation, go to https://readthedocs.org/ and connect this repository.
-You may need to change your default branch to `main` under Advanced Settings for the project.